hiker/PSyclone/doc/dynamo0p3.rst

-The second entry to argument-metadata (information contained within the brackets of an ``arg_type``) describes how the Kernel makes use of the data being passed into it.
+The second entry to argument-metadata (information contained within the brackets of an ``arg_type``) describes how the Kernel makes use of the data being passed into it (the way it is accessed within a Kernel).
+This information is mandatory.
 There are currently 4 possible values of this metadata ``GH_WRITE``, ``GH_READ``, ``GH_INC`` and ``GH_SUM``.
-However, not all combinations of metadata are valid and PSyclone will raise an exception if an invalid combination is specified.
+However, not all combinations of metadata entries are valid and PSyclone will raise an exception if an invalid combination is specified.
+Valid combinations are specified later in this section.

-``GH_WRITE`` indicates the data is modified in the Kernel before (optionally) being read.
-This specification is not valid for scalars in Kernels, as Kernels iterate over entities (always ``cells`` at this point) so the writing to a scalar multiple times (once for each cell) makes no sense.
-This specification is valid for fields and operators, but only if they are discontinuous functions.
-At the present time this means that the field or operator must be on the "w3" (cell centred values) function space, see below.
-For any other function space this specification is invalid.
+* ``GH_WRITE`` indicates the data is modified in the Kernel before (optionally) being read.

-``GH_READ`` indicates that the data is read and left unmodified.
-All types of argument (scalar, operator and field) and all function spaces may have this value.
+* ``GH_READ`` indicates that the data is read and is unmodified.

-``GH_INC`` indicates that different iterations of a Kernel may make a contribution to a shared value.
-This is valid for fields and operators in a  ...
+* ``GH_INC`` indicates that different iterations of a Kernel make contributions to shared values.
+For example, values at cell faces may receive contributions from cells on either side of the face.
+This means that such a Kernel needs appropriate synchronisation (or colouring) to run in parallel.

-``GH_SUM`` is used to specify scalars that contain a summation of ...

-Current implementation not zero'ed (so may be an inout) ...

-Table of valid options for modifying arguments ...

-GH_{IR}SCALAR GH_SUM
-GH_FIELD DISCONTINUOUS GH_WRITE
-GH_FIELD CONTINUOUS GH_INC
-GH_OPERATOR ???
+* ``GH_SUM`` is an example of a reduction and is the only reduction currently supported in PSyclone.
+This metadata indicates that values are summed over calls to Kernel code.

 For example: